blackhawk31/tapsearch/README.md

 Tap Search is a web app in which you give search for word and it list out top 10 paragraohs in which the word is present according to the frequency of the word.

-## How to use Tap Search
+## How to use Tapsearch

 Tap Search has 3 functionalities:

 #### Clear

-Through this funcitonality one can clear the database
+Through this funcitonality user can clear the database

 #### Index

+This functionality will allow user to put text in it, and convert the input to inverted index then store it to the database.

 #### Search

+This functionality will allow the user to input a word/words, and will display the top 10 paragraph/documentID sorted in descending order of the frequency count of a particular word in a particular paragraph.

 ## Sample Input